freezedev/lyria-template/README.md

 ----------------------
 * Grunt
 * Handlebars
-* LESS (Lyria bundles uses LESS, but any other CSS preprocessor can be used as well)
+* LESS (Lyria bundles LESS, but any other CSS preprocessor can be used as well)

 Getting started
 ---------------